-Bean soup is on the menu in the Senate's restaurant every day.
-There are several stories about the origin of that mandate, but none has been corroborated.
+Bean soup is on the menu in Senate restaurants every day.
+There are several stories about the origin of that mandate, but none have been corroborated.

 The recipe attributed to Dubois includes mashed potatoes and makes a 5-gallon batch.
 The recipe served in the Senate today does not include mashed potatoes, but does include a braised onion.
 Both Senate recipes are below.

 1 1/2 pounds smoked ham hocks

 salt and pepper to taste

 Wash the navy beans and run hot water through them until they are slightly whitened.
 Place beans into pot with hot water.
 Add ham hocks and simmer approximately three hours in a covered pot, stirring occasionally.
 Remove ham hocks and set aside to cool.
 Dice meat and return to soup.
 Lightly brown the onion in butter.
 Add to soup.
 Before serving, bring to a boil and season with salt and pepper.
 Serves 8.